utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

     }
     ```

-On android, we do not embed a JVM, we use the existing ART provided by the OS.
-In order for your game to load the necessary jar files, they need to be converted into dex format.
-Our gradle plugin will handle this for you, but you need to fulfill the following requirements:
+On Android, we do not embed a JVM, we use the existing VM provided by the OS.
+In order for your game to load the necessary JAR files,
+they need to be converted into `.dex` format.
+Our Gradle plugin will handle this for you, but you need to fulfill the following requirements:

-- Android SDK installed
+- Android SDK installed.
 - `d8` tool resolvable by setting the `d8ToolPath` to the file path of `d8`:
     ```kt
     godot {